Can returns from champagne investment sparkle?

 In general, Champagne tends to be drunk sooner after production than red wines, so older vintages are scarcer and therefore more valuable.
 Although it goes against conventional wisdom, most experts agree that Champagne can improve with age in the same way as other wines.

-Investors will normally go through a specialist wine merchant who offers not only a good knowledge of the best vintages, but can help them store Champagne at the right temperature and will also be able to arrange insurance against loss or damage.
+Investors will normally go through a specialist wine merchant who offers not only a good knowledge of different vintages, but can help them store Champagne at the right temperature, and will also be able to arrange insurance against loss or damage.
 However, finding a reputable merchant who has the customer’s best interests at heart can sometimes be a challenge.
 It is worth shopping around or even visiting the region to see whom the growers recommend – and always to stay alert to potential investment scams.